 This report provided by Eurofins EMLab P&K is based upon the assumption that the information provided by the inspector is true and correct, that a sufficient number of mold and air samples were collected at all the appropriate locations following proper inspection and sampling protocols, and that the mold samples collected represent normal conditions at the site sampled.
 Eurofins EMLab P&K is not able to, and cannot, guarantee the skill level or experience of the inspector performing the MoldREPORTTM inspection, nor can it guarantee that the samples have been properly collected at the site or are representative of normal conditions since many factors outside of Eurofins EMLab P&K's (and the inspector's) control can and do substantially affect mold levels.
 Consequently, Eurofins EMLab P&K cannot guarantee the accuracy of the interpretation provided herein.
 It is the responsibility of the inspector to insure that the mold samples were collected properly.
-MoldREPORTTM relies on non-investive and non-destructive tests, so it connect guarantee that had problems will be detected and property. invasive and non-destructive tests, so it cannot guarantee that hidden mold problems will be detected and reported.
+MoldREPORTTM relies on noninvasive and non-destructive tests, so it cannot guarantee that hidden mold problems will be detected and reported.
 MoldREPORTTM results apply only to the rooms sampled, not to the entire building or any other rooms.
 It is the responsibility of the property owner, potential purchaser or other end-user of this report to select a properly trained and qualified inspector.